LGenAgul/Flask-Keylogger/README.md

 Identifies potential passwords based on regex patterns.
 Instructions:

-Clone the repository.
+1)Clone the repository.
-Install the required dependencies using pip install -r requirements.txt.
+2)Install the required dependencies using pip install -r requirements.txt.
-Run the main script main.py to start the keylogger and clipboard monitor.
+4)Use flask run --host 0.0.0.0 to power on your server.
-Access the real-time data display through the Flask web server.
+3)Run the main script keylogger.py to start the keylogger and clipboard monitor.
 Usage Warning:
 This project is intended for educational and informational purposes only.
 The use of keyloggers and clipboard monitors for malicious activities is illegal and unethical.
-Use this code responsibly and in compliance with applicable laws and regulations.
+Use this code responsibly in a test environment and in compliance with applicable laws and regulations.

 License:
 This project is licensed under the MIT License.